jbee/jbee.github.io/lex/perf.md

 * optimisation
 * low-level

-A very brief overview of optimisations than are (or can be) used to optimize `int` or `byte` based computations like those done by [Lex](index.html).
+A very brief overview of optimisations that are (or can be) used to optimize `int` or `byte` based computations like those done by [Lex](index.html).